Runsolar/motodriver/README.md

 * motorId - unique motor identifier;
 * groupId - unique group identifier.

+You can call this method both at the beginning of initialization of objects in the body of the setup function and during the operation of your motor control algorithm.

+...

 ## Lazy MotoDriver methods (deprecated)

 | Method        | Params                                                                | Description                                                                                 |